dattarjun/ThreeCuriousCoders/README.md

 GOOGLE_MAPS_API_KEY=your_google_maps_api_key

-Run Database Migrations (if any)
+### 6. Run Database Migrations (if any)
 Ensure your database is up to date. flask db upgrade
-Start the Flask Development Server
+### 7. Start the Flask Development Server
 Run the Flask development server to start the application. flask run
- Access the Application
+### 8. Access the Application
 Open your web browser and go to: http://127.0.0.1:5000
-#  Explore the Application
+### 9.Explore the Application
 Sign Up: Create a new account.
 Log In: Log in with your credentials.
 Dashboard: Access the main dashboard where you can create and manage your itineraries.
 Map Integration: View your itinerary on a map using Google Maps.
 Expense Tracking: Keep track of your travel expenses.
 Social Sharing: Share your travel plans with others.
+### Additional Notes
+If you encounter any issues, ensure that all dependencies are installed and that the MySQL server is running correctly.
+The project uses mysql.connector for database interactions, and all configuration is done through the .env file.
+The app is designed for a local development environment.
+For production deployment, additional configurations may be required.

-License
+### License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.